Journalism, normative

 7.1 Mechanisms which reward audience diversity might help

-Researchers find new way to amplify trustworthy news content on social media without shielding bias, summarising Bhadani et al. (2022), argues that mechanisms that reward cros-partisan engagement rather than just engagement, can iprove trustworthiness of media.
+Researchers find new way to amplify trustworthy news content on social media without shielding bias, summarising Bhadani et al. (2022), argues that mechanisms that reward cross-partisan engagement rather than just engagement can improve trustworthiness of media.

 7.2 Journalism markets